 Security and access

-As gathering and processing of personal data is necessary to effectively fulfil its mission, the Directorate for Security and Risk Assessment attaches great importance to the right to privacy, seeking constantly to ensure compliance with the current legislation on personal data protection.
+As gathering and processing of personal data are necessary in order to effectively carry out its role, the European Parliament attaches great importance to the right to privacy, seeking constantly to ensure compliance with the current legislation on personal data protection.

-The Directorate for Security and Risk Assessment of the European Parliament processes some personal data of its Members, staff, contractors, visitors and internal/external partners for the two following purposes:
+The European Parliament processes personal data requested from the Members of the European Parliament (MEP), staff, contractors, visitors and internal/external partners for the following purposes:

 - Granting access to European Parliament’s premises;

 - Investigating security incidents, conducting security inquiries and auxiliary investigations; evaluating threats and analysing risks for the EP.

 The European Parliament operates a video surveillance system, monitoring its buildings and perimeter.
 The system is used for safety and security purposes only.
 In accordance with guidelines by the European Data Protection Supervisor, the European Parliament has a Video-Surveillance Policy which contains all relevant characteristics of the system, as well as information relating to data protection and contact details.

 You can consult here:

 Rue Wiertz, 60

 +32 2 28 41 674